Silk Road Bazaar

 2022 Silk Road Bazaar

-The Aga Khan Foundations second Silk Road Bazaar took place in July and added new vendors and a dance performance.
+The Aga Khan Foundation’s second Silk Road Bazaar took place between 22-24 July and added new vendors and a performance from Akademi, a South Asian dance group.

 The Vendors